 However there is a thin line between “Eustress” (Good Stress) that is useful to us and Bad Stress that is debilitating.
 Stress when present in excess inside our system, it affects the functioning of “Hypothalamus” inside our brains.
 When that happens, “Cortisol” the stress hormone is released which affects major functions of our body, mainly affects our circulatory system, digestive system, reproductive system, immune system etc., The effects of which are seen in various forms like a raise in the heart rate, excessive hunger or loss of appetite, sleeplessness, nightmares etc., Physiological aspects aside, stress of course affects our mood levels, emotional balance and also makes us think “irrationally”.

 Professional entrance examinations are a pathway to one’s future careers and the related stress is an unavoidable part of student life.
 Some of us get overwhelmed and engulfed by the wave of stress and some use the stress to encourage themselves further and overcome the impasse.
 The one thing that is clear is that students need to know how to cope with stressful situations that arise around the time of their examination results.
+Students these days need lessons in stress management.

 Our team at VISIT has put together these 7 effective ways to deal with examination stressors: